Student Disciplinary Regulations (Code of Conduct)

 - Advise the students on the preparation and presentation of the case;

-- Accompany the students to all judicial hearings; and
+- Accompany the students to all disciplinary hearings; and

 - Advise the students in preparation and presentation of any appeal.